Adding Local Search History to Bluesky

 Performance Considerations

-This implementation prioritizes performance through several key optimizations:
+The implementation prioritizes performance through several optimizations:

 - Limiting history length to prevent memory issues